helium/HIP/0052-iot-dao.md

 Note that it is possible to support both metered and unmetered networks.
-For an unmetered network, an OUI can choose to pay a fixed rate for an indefinite period of time which involves the purchase and burn of some number of data credits per minute, and attribution to hotspots after consumption occurs pro rata network traffic under the unmetered plan.
+For an unmetered network, an OUI can choose to pay a fixed rate for an indefinite period of time which involves the purchase and burn of some number of data credits per minute, and attribution to Hotspots after consumption occurs pro rata network traffic under the unmetered plan.

 ### Governance Specification